-Although holding that arbitral awards may be set aside for violation of sharia, the Dubai Court of Cassation has noted that the Federal Law No 3 of 1987 on Issuance of the Penal Code art 409 public policy prohibition on usury is limited to transactions between natural persons.
-This was confirmed in another Dubai Court of Cassation decision, which held that, where a corporation is involved, UAE courts have no jurisdiction to set aside foreign arbitral awards on the basis that interest is forbidden by sharia.
+Although holding that arbitral awards may be set aside for violation of sharia,188 the Dubai Court of Cassation has noted that the Federal Law No. 3 of 1987 on Issuance of the Penal Code Article 409 public policy prohibition on usury is limited to transactions between natural persons.189 This was confirmed in another Dubai Court of Cassation decision, which held that, where a corporation is involved, UAE courts have no jurisdiction to set aside foreign arbitral awards on the basis that interest is forbidden by sharia.190

 From the above survey of Group A and B jurisdictions it is clear that simple interest is generally permitted in commercial transactions in many countries whose Constitutions refer to sharia.
 Nonetheless, some 1980s ICC decisions ostensibly defer to sharia in refusing awards of interest.
 Thus, in Parker Drilling Co v Sonatrach, arbitrators refused interest because parties had selected Algerian law.
-The Tribunal determined that the Algerian Code de procédure civile [Code of Civil Procedure] ('Algerian Civil Code') prohibited interest on loans between individuals but permitted interest in business contracts.
-Despite this, the Tribunal held that the overarching role of sharia in the Algerian Civil Code meant interest could not be awarded, regardless of the commercial context.
-A similar
+191 The Tribunal determined that the Algerian Code de procédure civile [Code of Civil Procedure] ('Algerian Civil Code') prohibited interest on loans between individuals but permitted interest in business contracts.
+192 Despite this, the Tribunal held that

-- 188 Federal Law No 5 on the Civil Transactions Law (United Arab Emirates) 15 December 1985, arts 3, 27.
-The UAE acceded to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, opened for signature 10 June 1958, 330 UNTS 3 (entered into force 7 June 1959) ('New York Convention') in 2006, and in 2018 adopted the UNCITRAL Model Law on International Commercial Arbitration, UN Doc A/61/17 (7 July 2006) annex I ('UNCITRAL Model Law'). - Dubai Court of Cassation, Petition No 146 of 2008, 9 November 2008 reported in Hassan Arab, Lara Hammond and Graham Lovett (eds), Summaries of UAE Courts' Decisions on Arbitration (International Chamber of Commerce, 2013) 94, 96, quoting Federal Law No 3 of 1987 on Issuance of the Penal Code (United Arab Emirates) 8 December 1987, art 409 ('UAE Federal Penal Code'), which states: 'Any natural person who deals in usury with another natural person in any civil or commercial transaction shall be punished with imprisonment for no less than three months and with a fine of no less than 2,000 Dirhams.' - Dubai Court of Cassation, Petition No 132 of 2012, 22 February 2012 reported in Hassan Arab, Lara Hammond and Graham Lovett (eds), Summaries of UAE Courts' Decisions on Arbitration (International Chamber of Commerce, 2013) 123, 124.
-See Richard Price and Essam Al Tamimi, United Arab Emirates Court of Cassation Judgments: 1998-2003, ed Mark SW Hoyle (Brill, 2005) 205, discussing Dubai Court of Cassation, Judgment No 321/99, 19 December 1999.
-See also UAE Federal Penal Code (n 189) ['Federal Law No (3) of 1987 on Issuance of the Penal Code', Al Mubasheri Advocates & Legal Consultancy (Web Document, July 2014) http://mublegal.com/wp-content/uploads/2014/07/Federal-law-penal-code.pdf]. - 191 (Award, International Chamber of Commerce, Case No 4606 of 1985), discussed in Branson and Wallace (n 43) 937-40.
-Cf Grove-Skanska v Lockheed Aircraft International AG (Award, International Chamber of Commerce, Case No 3903 of 1981), discussed in Branson and Wallace (n 43) 933-7. - 192 Code de procédure civile [Code of Civil Procedure] (Algeria) Ordinance No 66-154, 8 June 1966 ('Algerian Code of Civil Procedure'). - 193 Branson and Wallace Jr (n 43) 939.
+188 Federal Law No. 5 on the Civil Transactions Law (United Arab Emirates) 15 December 1985, Articles 3, 27.
+The UAE acceded to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, opened for signature 10 June 1958, 330 UNTS 3 (entered into force 7 June 1959) ('New York Convention') in 2006, and in 2018 adopted the UNCITRAL Model Law on International Commercial Arbitration, UN Doc A/61/17 (7 July 2006) Annex I ('UNCITRAL Model Law').

+189 Dubai Court of Cassation, Petition No. 146 of 2008, 9 November 2008 reported in Summaries of UAE Courts' Decisions on Arbitration (Eds.
+Hassan Arab, Lara Hammond and Graham Lovett), International Chamber of Commerce, 2013, 94, 96, quoting Federal Law No. 3 of 1987 on Issuance of the Penal Code (United Arab Emirates) 8 December 1987, Art.
+409 ('UAE Federal Penal Code'), which states: 'Any natural person who deals in usury with another natural person in any civil or commercial transaction shall be punished with imprisonment for no less than three months and with a fine of no less than 2,000 Dirhams.'

+190 Dubai Court of Cassation, Petition No. 132 of 2012, 22 February 2012 reported in Summaries of UAE Courts' Decisions on Arbitration (Eds.
+Hassan Arab, Lara Hammond and Graham Lovett), International Chamber of Commerce, 2013, 123, 124.
+See Richard Price and Essam Al Tamimi, United Arab Emirates Court of Cassation Judgments: 1998-2003 (Ed.
+Mark SW Hoyle), Brill, 2005, 205, discussing Dubai Court of Cassation, Judgment No. 321/99, 19 December 1999.
+See also UAE Federal Penal Code ['Federal Law No. (3) of 1987 on Issuance of the Penal Code, Al Mubasheri Advocates & Legal Consultancy, http://mublegal.com/wp-content/uploads/2014/07/Federal-law-penal-code.pdf.
+20. 10.
+2023.

+191 (Award, International Chamber of Commerce, Case No. 4606 of 1985), discussed in D. J. Branson, R. E. Wallace, op. cit., 937-940.
+Cf Grove-Skanska v Lockheed Aircraft International AG (Award, International Chamber of Commerce, Case No. 3903 of 1981), discussed in D. J. Branson, R. E. Wallace, op. cit., 933-937.

+192 Code de procédure civile [Code of Civil Procedure] (Algeria) Ordinance No. 66-154, 8 June 1966 ('Algerian Code of Civil Procedure').